The Sessions2.5 Stars

 - Release Date

-Mark O’Brien contracted polio as a child and, at 38-years-old, having spent most of that life in an iron lung or on a gurney for the three or four hours he’s allowed outside the chamber, he resolves he wants to experience sexual intercourse.
-He has sensation all over his body and is capable of maintaining an erection, although he’s unable to move.
+Mark O’Brien contracted polio as a child and, at 38 years old, having spent most of that life in an iron lung or on a gurney for the three or four hours he’s allowed outside the chamber, he resolves he wants to experience sexual intercourse.
+He has sensations all over his body and is capable of maintaining an erection, although he’s unable to move.
 But then, being unable to move hasn’t stopped him from leaving his hometown of Boston for Berkeley, CA, where he studied writing at university and writes poetry and articles for a living.
 After interviewing other disabled people about their sex lives for a magazine assignment, Mark is left with the feeling that his time is running out, and sex becomes something he deeply wants to experience.
-As for his proposed partner, Mark loves three women and each have significant roles throughout his life.
-Sadly, all three women aren’t given equal importance in The Sessions, writer-director Ben Lewin’s film inspired by the real-life Mark’s 1990 article called “On Seeing a Sex Surrogate”.
+As for his proposed partner, Mark loves three women, and each has a significant role in his life.
+Sadly, all three women aren’t given equal importance in The Sessions, writer-director Ben Lewin’s film inspired by the real-life Mark’s 1990 article, called “On Seeing a Sex Surrogate.”

 The majority of the film falls on these sessions, Mark’s fearful moments before them and the sometimes mortified, sometimes elated moments after.
 As Cheryl works with Mark, Lewin engages in frank, sometimes mechanical discussions and depictions of sexuality, but is wise to never show the full acts.
 These scenes only become sensuous as Cheryl briefly allows herself to enjoy the experience when her feelings, which should be disconnected, begin to grow for Mark.
 The film’s nakedness and forthright considerations of sexual acts have an antiseptic quality that suggests a welcome openness to the material.
 Lewin’s structure also builds to some natural peaks, allowing any modest members in the audience to acclimate.
 All the while, Lewin resists eroticizing Hunt’s body or framing her as an object; that she is naked is merely a fact of the circumstances.
 Hawkes and Hunt shed their clothes and spend much of their screentime naked, but they bare much more by way of their characters’ aching intimacy together in later scenes.